mbreaux2023/UnityLootGenerator/UnityLootGenerator/WrittenResponse.md

 Describes the input and output of the program demonstrated in the video.

-The input of the program is the user pressing a button and the outputs are sprites derived from two sets of lists
+The input of the program is the user pressing a button and the outputs are sprites derived from three sets of lists

 **TODO: Complete this section**